PeridexisErrant/DF-Walkthrough/misc/contributing.rst

 The tutorials each cover a single, self-contained topic.
 Tutorials are aimed at players who have just finished the walkthrough.
 They introduce core topics not covered in the walkthrough.

+A masterclass is like a tutorial, but covering an advanced topic for experienced players.

 Style